Are you having a hard time deciding how much to charge for your membership site?

 Although you might want to make your membership as affordable as possible, you need to be careful you don’t leave yourself short.

 Your membership needs to be profitable.
 If you’re not making enough money to cover costs, all of the hard work you’re putting into it won’t be worth your while.
-Put simply – your business will have a very short lifespan if you’re not making money.

-Remember – if your membership isn’t making any money, it isn’t a business.
+Remember.
+If your membership isn’t making any money, it isn’t a business.
 It’s a hobby.

 To help ensure your profits are alive and well, you need to define your cost of member acquisition.